 The Liz Logelin Foundation, an organization that supports young families that lose parents, asks for $7 on 7.
 Contributors can pledge $7 dollars on the seventh of each month.
 This type of ask is very memorable.

 Other nonprofits might offer prizes or special rewards for regular donors.
-Your particular cause may give them other incentives, like a chance to meet the people they help or display their name in a public place.
+Your particular cause may give them other incentives, like meeting the people they help or displaying their name in a public place.
 Gratitude rewards can be part of an online monthly application form.
 Whatever you can do to make consistent contributors feel special is always a best practice.